 How Big of a Boat Do I Need to Cross the Pacific?

-Whether you are sailing or motoring, you need a boat that is at least 30 or 40 feet long to cross the Pacific.
-It is certainly possible to cross the Pacific in a smaller boat, but it becomes increasingly dangerous the smaller you go.
+Whether you are sailing or motoring, sailors need a boat that is at least 30 or 40 feet long to cross the Pacific.
+It is certainly possible to cross the Pacific in a smaller vessel, but it becomes increasingly dangerous the smaller you go.

 As it is, you face serious risks of your boat sinking in bad weather even if it is 30 ft long.
 A boat any smaller is extremely unlikely to be seaworthy.